househappy/dev-blog-legacy/source/_posts/2014-12-18-engineering-teams.markdown

 put on their résumé.
 In the short term, it's a way to get their task done without having to wait for another team to implement a portion of it.

 The QA team manages testing of all the teams' work.
+It tests deployments, reports bugs and helps write tests.

 The Backend and Web Front End teams both have daily standing meetings, called "standups".
 These short meetings take place at the beginning of the day.